PINS: Proximal Iterations with Sparse Newton and Sinkhorn for Optimal Transport: Numerical Experiments

-\textbf{MNIST.} We sample two images from the MNIST dataset, a collection of 28$\times$28 grayscale images of handwritten digits.
-Each image is converted into a probability distribution by normalizing pixel intensities.
-The optimal transport problem is then solved between the two images using the Euclidean distance of the pixel positions as the cost matrix.

-\textbf{Augmented MNIST.} To increase the problem size, we combine $N^2$ MNIST images into a grid of size $N \times N$, resulting in larger images of size $28N \times 28N$ pixels.
-This setup introduces two significant challenges.
-First, the cost matrix becomes extremely large.
-Second, the augmented images, formed by stacking several MNIST images, contain numerous gaps between sub-images, creating sparse graphs.
-Consequently, it leads to disconnected regions and restricts the mass-moving path, making the problem more complicated to solve \citep{cipolla2024regularized}.
+\textit{Augmented MNIST.} For each grid size $N\in\{1,2,4,8\}$, we tile $N^2$ MNIST images \citep{lecun1998gradient} into a single $28N\times 28N$ grayscale image.
+Sampling two tiled images defines the source and target distributions $a$ and $b$.
+Background-zero pixels are removed, and the remaining intensities are renormalized to sum to one.
+This setup creates two main challenges.
+First, the cost matrix becomes large.
+Second, the tiled images contain gaps between sub-images, which induce sparse graph structures and disconnected regions that restrict mass transport paths, making the problem harder to solve~\citep{cipolla2024regularized}.

-\begin{remark} Images in the MNIST dataset contain significant regions of background (black) pixels, which are represented as zeros.
-This results in many zeros in the vectors $a$ and $b$ in (\ref{ot}).
-To avoid numerical issues in the algorithm, we preprocess $a$ and $b$ by squeezing their values before inputting them into the algorithm.
-It is noteworthy that this preprocessing does not diminish the relevance of the augmented MNIST dataset.
-The primary difficulty lies in the large gaps between sub-images, which make the corresponding optimal transport problem intrinsically ill-posed. \end{remark}

-\subsection{Exact Optimality}

-We conducted experiments to evaluate the performance of PINS.
-In the figures, the errors are compared with the exact solution of the original optimal transport problem.

-The results presented in Figures \ref{fig:eppa_synthetic} and \ref{fig:eppa_mnist} demonstrate the advantages of PINS over Newton accelerated methods without the entropic proximal point algorithm (EPPA).
-PINS achieves significantly higher accuracy for the original problem without a substantial loss in time efficiency.
-Specifically, PINS attains an accuracy of $10^{-10}$, while the Newton accelerated method without EPPA achieves only around $10^{-5}$ and exhibits occasional instability.
+\textbf{Methods.} Four methods are compared: (1) Sinkhorn (no EPPA).
+Log-domain Sinkhorn at fixed $\eta$.
+(2) Newton (no EPPA).
+The sparse Newton inner solver followed by truncated CG on the sparsified Hessian.
+(3) Sinkhorn + EPPA.
+The same EPPA outer loop as PINS, with Sinkhorn as the inner solver.
+(4) PINS.
+EPPA outer loop with the sparse Newton inner solver at every outer step.

+\subsubsection{Exact optimality}

+Figure~\ref{fig:mnist_combined} shows the per-iteration $\log_{10}$ relative error of the transport cost versus cumulative wall-clock time on augmented MNIST for $N\in\{2,4,8\}$.
+PINS reaches $\log_{10}$ gaps between $-4.5$ and $-4.7$ on synthetic instances and between $-3.3$ and $-3.5$ on MNIST.
+In contrast, both Newton without EPPA and Sinkhorn without EPPA stall in the range $-1$ to $-2.5$.
+Numerical values across all problem sizes are summarized in Table~\ref{tab:final_accuracy}.
+The synthetic per-iteration trajectories are reported in Appendix~\ref{app:section_5_1_extra_figures}.